biosails/pheniqs/docs/glossary.md

 : A DNA/RNA sequence part of which is sequenced on a sequencing machine or assembled from raw sequences.

 <a name="technical_sequence" />Technical sequence
 : A synthetic nucleotide sequence often ligated to a [template sequence](#template_sequence) for the purpose of classification, quantification or some other quality control need.
-Some common examples of a technical sequence are a sequencing adapter, [multiplex barcode](#multiplex_barcode) or a [molecular barcode](#molecular_barcode).
+Some common examples of a technical sequence are a sequencing adapter, [sample barcode](#sample_barcode) or a [molecular barcode](#molecular_barcode).

 <a name="read" />Sequence Read
 : A raw sequence that comes off a sequencing machine.
 A read may consist of multiple ordered [segments](#segment).